afterdusk/erlang-playground/Learn You Some Erlang/README.md

 # Clients and Servers

+## Generic Servers

 `gen_server` is one of the most used OTP behaviours and has an interface similar to `my_server` from the previous section.

-Your application is expected to implement some functionis that `gen_server` will use.
+Your application is expected to implement some function's that `gen_server` will use.

 `init`